Sample Schedules: NEXT LEVEL | ELEVATE

 Days of Service

 Each day begins with a wake-up call at 6:15am, followed by breakfast.
 Morning program will either consist of daily mass.
 You will be at your worksite from around 9am to 3PM Monday-Thursday.
-Your day consists of repairing and renewing homes by (but not limited to) painting, house cleaning, yard work, basic construction projects, and/or helping build new homes for low income families through organizations such as Habitat for Humanity.
-Other work projects will include helping at daycare centers for low-income families and/or helping at Social Service Centers (food pantry, homeless shelter, etc.).
-You may or may not be at the same location for the whole week; it depends on the project, weather conditions and duration of work.
+Your day consists of repairing and renewing homes by (but not limited to) painting, house cleaning, yard work, basic construction projects, and/or helping build new homes for low-income families through organizations such as Habitat for Humanity.
+Other work projects will include helping at daycare centers for low-income families and/or helping at Social Service Centers (food pantries, homeless shelters, etc.).
+You may or may not be at the same location for the whole week; it depends on the project, weather conditions, and duration of work.

 While at your worksite, you will break for lunch each day and have a Prayer/Share time where you will go over discussion questions, explore the Catholic faith and get to know your team on a deeper level.